CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 The spread of fake news by disinformation sites creates confusion and promotes lack of trust in independent media.

-“Noise has become the new censorship,” said Natalie Anteleva, co-founder of Coda Story, a New York-based online crisis reporting news platform.
+“Noise has become the new censorship,” said Natalia Antelava, co-founder of Coda Story, a New York-based online crisis reporting news platform.
 “For journalists to get through the wall of noise is more and more difficult.
 Unless we can break through this noise we are in deep trouble.”

-An IPI report entitled “Media Capture in the Czech Republic” in March commended the new government but said much still needed to be done to both strengthen the public service media and fight disinformation.
+An IPI report entitled “Media Capture in the Czech Republic” in March commended the new government's planned reforms but said much still needed to be done to both strengthen the public service media and fight disinformation.

 “The new government has a crucial challenge ahead of it to promote the sustainability and pluralism of media and to weaken the influence of disinformation sources.
 A priority task is to revise media legislation to strengthen the independence of public service media and weaken the influence of politicians over content,” the IPI report concluded.